honeydew-sc/honeydew-ng/app/bower_components/angular-ui-router/README.md

 AngularUI Router is a routing framework for [AngularJS](http://angularjs.org), which allows you to organize the parts of your interface into a [*state machine*](https://en.wikipedia.org/wiki/Finite-state_machine).
-Unlike the [`$route` service](http://docs.angularjs.org/api/ngRoute.$route) in Angular core, which is organized around URL routes, UI-Router is organized around [*states*](https://github.com/angular-ui/ui-router/blob/master/sample/states.js#L28-L269), which may optionally have routes, as well as other behavior, attached.
+Unlike the [`$route` service](http://docs.angularjs.org/api/ngRoute.$route) in Angular core, which is organized around URL routes, UI-Router is organized around [*states*](https://github.com/angular-ui/ui-router/wiki), which may optionally have routes, as well as other behavior, attached.

 States are bound to *named*, *nested* and *parallel views*, allowing you to powerfully manage your application's interface.

+Check out the sample app: http://angular-ui.github.io/ui-router/sample/

 -
 **Note:** *UI-Router is under active development.
 As such, while this library is well-tested, the API may change.
 Consider using it in production applications only if you're comfortable following a changelog and updating your usage accordingly.*